Last Updated on March 1, 2026 by Maged kamel

 Detailed illustration for the Solved problem13-28 from Prof. Iqbal’s handbook.

-We are going to have to look for a solved problem from Prof. Iqbal’s book, and the main title is How to use table AISC table 4-1 from the table; we can estimate the Φ*Pn available strength.
+We are going to have to look for a solved problem from Prof. Iqbal’s book, and the main title is How to use the AISC table 4-1 from the table; we can estimate the Φ*Pn available strength.

 A solved problem is from M. Iqbal.
-A W12 x50 is used as a column, as shown, Fy=50 ksi, and the support is fixed at the bottom.
+A W12 x50 is used as a column, as shown.
+Fy = 50 ksi, and the support is fixed at the bottom.

 With a guided roller at the top, it is required to estimate the available strength in axial compression in kips; select the correct answer from the following options: 1) 90 kips, 2) 270 kips, 3) 360 kips, and 4) 660 kips.